albar965/albar965.github.io/contact.md

 See [Little Navmap User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/APPENDIX.html#how-to-report-a-bug) about bug reporting before sending or posting reports.

+**Please compress log and other files before sending them.**

 ## Email

-Please use either the forum or email to avoid confusion and additional effort.
-Please do not use both.
+**Please use either the forum or email to avoid confusion and additional effort.
+Please do not use both.**

 The email link below is encoded to avoid spam.
 You have to click it to open an email editing window.